yjp20/prism/docs/guides/postman-collection.md

 # Postman Collections support

 Prism offers a _limited_ support for Postman Collection.
-The basic workflow of using Prism (both from the CLI and deployed in a Docker container) are fundamentally the same:
+The basic workflow of using Prism (both from the CLI and deployed in a Docker container) are fundamentally the same

 ## Known limitations